Running Head: Phenomapping Severe COPD Exacerbations

 Classifier

 An XGBoost classifier was developed using the multi:softmax objective function to target the subgroup labels obtained from the previous k-means clustering.
 The same data processing methods were applied, and the data was divided into 80% for training and 20% for testing.
 A Grid Search was conducted with 5-fold cross-validation to identify the best hyperparameters for the classifier.
 The trained classifier was then saved and later applied to the COVID-19 cohort.
-The classifier code is included in the supplementary material.
+The classifier code is included in the supplementary material in the online supplement.

 Statistical Analysis